Arms Fractures Due to Injury Accidents

 Contact the Naperville Personal Injury Lawyers at The Law Offices of John J. Malm & Associates

-The knowledgeable attorneys at John J. Malm & Associates have successfully handled several cases for our clients who have suffered arm fractures.
-We are a team of experienced personal injury lawyers who represent individuals and families who have suffered an injury or loss due to an accident.
+The knowledgeable Illinois accident attorneys at John J. Malm & Associates have successfully handled several cases for our clients who have suffered arm fractures.
+We are a team of experienced Naperville personal injury lawyers who represent individuals and families who have suffered an injury or loss due to an accident.
 You may be entitled to a substantial settlement if you have been injured.
 Call our Naperville office at 630-527-4177, or our St. Charles location at 630-524-2323 and speak with Attorney John J. Malm and his team today.